MortezaRezaalipour/ErrorEval/README.md

 # translators

-This project contains three translators (LF: for what?), a testbench generator for an input circuit in Verilog format (LF: whose purpose is?), and a verifier (LF: used for?).
+This project contains three translators for circuit representation in different formats, a testbench generator for circuits expressed in Verilog, and a verifier for testing.

-1) **Verilog to Verilog translator**: put-description-here (takes in a Verilog in any format (structural, behavioral, etc) and it outputs a Gate-Level limited Verilog representation which is funcionally equivalent)
+1. **Verilog to Verilog translator**:
+   Takes in a Verilog in any format (structural, behavioral, etc) and it outputs a Gate-Level limited Verilog (_clean Verilog_) representation which is funcionally equivalent to the input

-2) **Verilog to GraphViz translator**: : put-description-here
+2. **Verilog to GraphViz translator**:

+   Takes in a _clean Verilog_ converts it into a graph representation in GraphViz format

-3) **GraphViz to z3py translator**: put-description-here
+3. **GraphViz to z3py translator**:

+   Takes in a circuit graph in GraphViz format and converts it into its z3py representation that is readable by Z3 SMT-solver

-4) **Testbench generator**: put-description-here
+4. **Testbench generator**:

+   Takes in a _clean Verilog_ and the number of samples and generates a testbench over the samples

-5) **Verify z3py representation**: put-description-here (important to showcase an example)
+5. **Verify z3py representation**:

+   Takes in a Verilog in any format, generates a z3py and testbench from it, and test whether the functionalities of the two are equivalent

-6) **Evaluate Worst-Case-Error(WCE) of an input circuit**: put-description-here
+6. **Evaluate Worst-Case-Error(WCE) of an input circuit**:

+   Takes in an exact and approximate circuit in _clean Verilog_ form and reports its WCE

-7) **Labeling all gates of an input circuit**
+7. **Labeling all gates of an input circuit**

-LF: Add here a better descriptio of each script.
-Othewise a user would not know what each translator/step does.
-Images can also help to shwow the difference.
-LF: Before the setting up or the how to use, you should also mention the benchmark such that one knows what is doing in the how to use examples.
+   Takes in a circuit in _clean Verilog_ form and reports the WCE each gate when pruned.

 ## Setting up: